 See Approved Courses List below

-The current approved list of electives (additional courses will be added) includes:
+The current approved list of electives include:

-- ENTR4506: Advanced Topics in Social Entrepreneurship Capstone SPRING ONLY
+- ENTR4506: Advanced Studies in Social Enterprise

 - INTL1101: Globalization and International Affairs